-The Company incurred a net loss of \$229,756 for the three-month period ended March 31, 2023 (net loss of \$964,708 for the year ended December 31, 2022) and has no operations at this time which will generate revenue.
+The Company incurred a net loss of \$392,099 for the six-month period ended June 30, 2023 (net loss of \$964,708 for the year ended December 31, 2022) and has no operations at this time which will generate revenue.
 Management estimates current working capital may not be sufficient to fund all of the Company's planned expenditures.
 The ability of the Company to continue as a going concern and to realize the carrying value of its assets and discharge its liabilities when due is dependent on the successful issue of equity to investors.
 There is no certainty that investors will subscribe to future offerings of equity by the Company.
-These matters indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern and, therefore, that it may not be able to realize its assets and discharge its liabilities in the normal course of business.
+These matters indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern and, therefore, that it may not be able to realize its assets and discharge its liabilities.